What We Do

-The truth is most fall short of these ideal principles.
+The truth is most, if not all, fall short of ideal principles.
 Nevertheless, that is not a reason to discard them.
 We need them desperately in our personal lives, families and society.
 As you read through these lessons please keep the following in mind:

 1) Ideal principles explain pain points and promote health; they don’t marginalize people.